Podcast #1: You deserve a calm not frazzled Christmas

 I sometimes have this problem and I’ve found that it can really help to get everything out of your head and onto paper.

-Join me with your cuppa for this episode where I explore ideas to help make the lead up to Christmas easier, so that you can arrive at the Christmas holiday’s calm not frazzled.
+Join me with your favourite drink for this short episode where I explore ideas to help make the lead up to Christmas easier, so that you can arrive at the Christmas holidays in a state of calm, not frazzled.

-To make things easier for you I’ve created the Ultimate Calm Christmas Planner that you can download for free today.
+I know this season gives you lots more to think about and you may be struggling for headspace.
+To make things a little easier, I’ve created the Ultimate Calm Christmas Planner that you can download for free today.

 Follow and Rate: